-lemon zest2 strip(s), (3 inches each), removed with vegetable peeler
+2 strip(s), (3 inches each), removed with a vegetable peeler

-- Combine wine, water, sugar, lemon zest, and cinnamon stick in saucepan just large enough to hold pears and set over medium heat.
+- In a saucepan just large enough to hold pears, combine wine, sugar, lemon zest, cinnamon stick, and 1 cup water and set over medium heat.
 Cook, stirring occasionally, until sugar is dissolved.
 Remove saucepan from heat.

 - Meanwhile, peel pears, leaving stems intact.
-Add pears to wine mixture and bring to boil.
-Reduce heat to low and simmer, covered, turning pears occasionally, until evenly colored and tender when pierced with knife, about 30 minutes.
+To wine mixture, add pears and bring to a boil.
+Reduce heat to low and simmer, covered, turning pears occasionally, until evenly colored and tender when pierced with a knife, about 30 minutes.

-- With slotted spoon, transfer pears to large bowl.
-Pour poaching liquid through fine sieve set over medium saucepan; discard solids.
-Bring liquid to boil.
-Cook until syrupy and reduced to about 1/2 cup, about 20 minutes.
-Let cool to room temperature.
+- With a slotted spoon, transfer pears to a bowl.
+Pour poaching liquid through a fine-mesh sieve set over a medium saucepan; discard solids.
+Bring liquid to a boil.
+Cook until syrupy and reduced to 1⁄2 cup, about 20 minutes.
+Cool to room temperature.

-- Per serving: 1 pear and about 1 tablespoon syrup
+- Serving size: 1 pear and about 1 tbsp syrup